Egg Donation - Using Donor Eggs

 - if you have had IVF treatment but repeated cycles have indicated poor egg quality

 - you need egg donation in order to grow your family, for example, same sex male couples

 The success rate using donor egg treatment is directly related to the age of the donor, and the number and quality of donated eggs.

 This can happen when the recipient and donor are known to each other, for example, our patients come to see us with a family member or friend who is willing to donate her eggs.

 Sometimes, a woman connects with us to generously offer donating their eggs, and we can put them in touch with one of our patients, if suitable.

 If you are unable to find your own donor, we can also provide advice and support on ways to advertise for a donor.

 Ideally, donors should be aged between 23 and 35, with no medical or genetic conditions.

-As a donor, you should be prepared to discuss your medical history, and provide details about your lifestyle and physical descriptions with one of our fertility specialists.
-Your identifying details will be forwarded to the NSW Health Central Register kept by the New South Wales Department of Health, once a child is born from your donation.
+Potential donors should be prepared to discuss their medical history, and provide details about their lifestyle and physical descriptions with one of our fertility specialists.
+Donors’ identifying details will be forwarded to the NSW Health Central Register kept by the New South Wales Department of Health, once a child is born from their donation.